robertwayne/cogwatch/README.md

 ### Configuration
 You can pass any of these values to the decorator:

-**cogs_path='commands'**: Root name of the cogs directory; cogwatch will only watch within this directory -- recursively.
+**path='commands'**: Root name of the cogs directory; cogwatch will only watch within this directory -- recursively.

 **debug=True**: Whether to run the bot only when the Python **\_\_debug\_\_** flag is True.
 Defaults to True.